yasirbhutta/yasirbhutta.github.io/computer-basics/learn-computer.md

 40. Using a Video Editor: Create and edit videos.
 41. Using a PDF Reader: View and print PDF documents.
 42. Using a Remote Desktop: Access your computer from another device.
+43. Using Github
+44. Using Visual Studio Code

 ## Troubleshooting and Maintenance
-42. Troubleshooting Basic Issues: Resolve common problems like slow performance, crashes, and error messages.
+1. Troubleshooting Basic Issues: Resolve common problems like slow performance, crashes, and error messages.
-43. Dealing with Viruses and Malware: Scan for and remove malicious software.
+2. Dealing with Viruses and Malware: Scan for and remove malicious software.
-44. Fixing Internet Connection Issues: Troubleshoot problems with your internet connection.
+3. Fixing Internet Connection Issues: Troubleshoot problems with your internet connection.
-45. Updating Windows: Install the latest Windows updates.
+4. Updating Windows: Install the latest Windows updates.
-46. Defragmenting Your Hard Drive: Optimize your hard drive performance.
+5. Defragmenting Your Hard Drive: Optimize your hard drive performance.
-47. Cleaning Up Junk Files: Remove unnecessary files to free up space.
+6. Cleaning Up Junk Files: Remove unnecessary files to free up space.
-48. Managing Startup Programs: Control which programs start automatically when you boot your computer.
+7. Managing Startup Programs: Control which programs start automatically when you boot your computer.
-49. Checking Disk Space: Monitor your hard drive space and manage files accordingly.
+8. Checking Disk Space: Monitor your hard drive space and manage files accordingly.
-50. Managing Power Settings: Adjust power options to save battery life or improve performance.
+9. Managing Power Settings: Adjust power options to save battery life or improve performance.
-51. Using System Restore: Restore your computer to a previous state if something goes wrong.
+10. Using System Restore: Restore your computer to a previous state if something goes wrong.

 ## Advanced Topics
 Creating a User Account: Set up additional user accounts on your computer.